Home

 Art/Photography: Develop a science-related art/photography portfolio.
 Take photos at sessions, create art related to session subject matter.
 Must provide three art samples (need not be science related) and must be able to attend and assist at the sessions.
 Application procedure and requirements are the same as for Casual if applying for Casual Track.
 If applying for Project Track, speak with Alfia about what that would entail.

-Marin County School-to-Career Internship: Marin Science Seminar internships are potentially applicable to the MCOE StC internship which, when successfully completed, appears on a public school student’s official transcript.
+Marin County School-to-Career Internship: Marin Science Seminar internships are potentially applicable to the MCOE StC internship which, when successfully completed, appears on a public school student’s official transcript (1 credit per 18 hours, max 3 credits).
 Students must apply separately for this internship at their school’s College and Career Center.
 Requirements are more time-intensive You can get StC internship application materials online or from your school’s School-to-Career representative, to whom they will need to be submitted.
 Your MSS mentor will also need to fill out forms and sign off on hours for the MCOE StC internship.

 Marin County School-to-Career Partnership Info. (including names and emails of school reps)